How to organize tree plantings

 Small Trees Make Big Canopies -

-Pam Quanrud and Alicia Martin started their project with the concept that it is much easier and less expensive to plant and care for small saplings than the 6-10 foot trees typically sold in garden centers.
-They potted up small native trees and acorns from their yards and those of friends and neighbors, identified, and created information cards for each.
-COVID interefered with their original plan to give them away at local events, so instead they set up shop on their driveways and advertised through NextDoor.com.
+Pam Quanrud and Alicia Martin started their project in 2020 with the concept that it is much easier and less expensive to plant and care for small saplings than the 6-10 foot trees typically sold in garden centers.
+They potted up small native trees and acorns from their yards and those of friends and neighbors, and identified and created information cards for each.
+COVID interfered with their original plan to give them away at local events, so instead they set up shop on their driveways and advertised through NextDoor.com.
 In less than a month, they gave away 70 trees.
+As of winter 2023, they have given away nearly 800 trees.
 They send reminder emails to the new owners about watering and tree care.

 Details are here, including a link to the information cards for seven species in English and Spanish.